 First, the law presumes that someone who possesses land does so under title.
 Title may be difficult to prove because deeds were lost and not recorded or land title records are deficient.
 The doctrine of adverse possession provides protection against unreliable documents and a means to correct long-ago errors in conveyancing.
 The doctrine also requires property disputes to be litigated within a reasonable period of time while witnesses' memories are still fresh and evidence is more reliable.

-Adverse possession encourages productive use of land by rewarding those who use the land for farming, housing or other uses while penalizing those who let it sit vacant.
-Finally, it protects the expectations of individuals who have used property for years without objection from anyone.
-It often comes up in the context of a boundary dispute where a fence was built in the wrong place and no one questioned the encroachment for years.
+Adverse possession encourages productive use of land by rewarding those who use the land for farming, housing, or other uses while penalizing those who let it sit vacant.
+Finally, it protects the expectations of individuals who have used the property for years without objection from anyone.
+It often comes up in the context of a boundary dispute where a fence was built in the wrong place, and no one questioned the encroachment for years.

 The Texas Adverse Possession Case